Large Neighborhood and Hybrid Genetic Search for Inventory Routing Problems: Computational experiments

-Appendix~A (Table~\ref{tab:final}) reports results for all tested instances under the four values of $\rho$.
+Table~\ref{tab:final} also reports detailed results for all tested instances under the four values of $\rho$.
 Instances are grouped by number of retailers, inventory cost type (HC and LC), and time horizon.
 For each configuration, we present the best solution value, the average solution value over 10 runs, and the corresponding computational time.
 These results confirm a general trend: higher $\rho$ values typically result in increased total cost and runtime.
-HGS-IRP maintains stable performance across the range of penalty settings, suggesting robustness in handling various stock-out scenarios.
+We additionally report the gap (Gap) in average cost across $\rho$ values, using the $\rho=1,000,000$ case as a benchmark which approximates the no-stock-out case.
+This highlights the impact of stock-out penalties on the overall cost structure.
+As expected, higher $\rho$ values yield higher total costs, as the routing plans adjust to avoid larger stock-out penalties.
+Under the HC (high holding cost) setting, cost differences across $\rho$ are smaller, since high holding and stock-out costs already discourage stock-outs.
+By contrast, in the LC setting, small $\rho$ values produce relatively low routing-cost solutions, as stock-outs remain cheaper than replenishment.
+Overall, HGS-IRP maintains stable performance across the range of penalty settings, suggesting robustness in handling various stock-out scenarios.